MohammadMD1383/ConsoleAppCPP/README.md

 + `var_unset` - unsets a variable
 + `show` - prints predefined variables
 + `show_i` - prints predefined variables without new line
++ `math` - evaluates and prints math expressions
++ `math_i` - evaluates and prints math expressions without new line
++ `math_var` - evaluates a math expression inside a variable and replaces the expression with the result
 > no harmful or dangerous commands included

 ### file interpreter